What You Need to Know Before Becoming a Pediatric Nurse

 Pediatric nurses have many workplace options depending on what subset of care they are interested in.
 According to 2017 data from the Institute of Pediatric Nursing, the three most common workplaces for certified pediatric nurses include:2

 - Free-standing children’s hospitals (30.3 percent)

 - Children’s hospitals associated with a major medical center (28.3 percent)

-As you might expect, facilities devoted to pediatric care like children’s hospitals are a primary employer of pediatric nurses—but that doesn’t necessarily mean you’re out of luck if you don’t live near one.
-While it’s not a given, large hospitals and healthcare networks may have specialized pediatric nursing opportunities as well.
+As you might expect, facilities devoted to pediatric care, like children’s hospitals, are a primary employer of pediatric RNs—but that doesn’t necessarily mean you’re out of luck if you don’t live near one.
+Many large hospitals and healthcare networks have specialized pediatric nursing opportunities as well.

 What you should know before becoming a pediatric nurse

 Now that you understand the basics of these specialists do, you’re probably curious about what a day in the life of a pediatric nurse is like.
 Here’s what our seasoned experts think you should know about the role.